ole-scout/ole-scout/README.md

 -   Models that are specific to a single human reference the `User` model while models that are only interested in the identity of a human reference the `Persona` model.
 -   We need our own `UserProvider` because the builtin one directly writes to the users table.

+# Metadata

+We want to move icons out of the database and into the filesystem so we're not currently including them in the migrations/models.

+The `author` and `clearance` fields are currently not implemented.
+We should gather feedback about how they are currently used by our customers before implementing them.

 ## License

 Copyright (c) 2024 Foss & Haas GmbH.
 All rights reserved.